Pets, Understanding Your Child’s Affinity Towards Animals

 Children who are understood and encouraged to care for animals will grow into thoughtful adults with a higher EQ (Emotional Quotient).
 An individual with a high EQ will be better able to recognise and express their own emotions, as well as the emotions of those around them.
 They will be able to easily put them into words and analyse them, then react in consequence –– a vital task in improving our social skills and, by extension, the social welfare of each generation.

-Initially published on the Huffington Post SA on 5 November 2017
+Initially written for Huffington Post on 5 November 2017

 You might also like to read: